Wanda Austin

-Wanda M. Austin (born 1954) is a former president and CEO of The Aerospace Corporation.
+Wanda M. Austin (born 1954) is an American aerospace engineer.
+She is a former president and CEO of The Aerospace Corporation.
 She was both the first woman, and the first African-American, to hold this position.
 Austin also served as interim president for the University of Southern California, following the resignation of C. L. Max Nikias.
 She was both the first woman, and the first African-American, to hold this position.

 Austin has served on numerous White House commissioned boards and committees and received recognition for her contributions to engineering, aeronautics, and STEM (science, technology, engineering, and mathematics) education.

 Early life and education

-Austin was born in The Bronx in New York City.
-She graduated from the Bronx High School of Science.
-She earned a bachelor's degree in mathematics from Franklin & Marshall College, a master's degree in systems engineering and mathematics (1977) from the University of Pittsburgh.
-In 1988, she earned her doctorate (PhD) from the University of Southern California, with a dissertation entitled, "Understanding Natural Language in the Application of System Dynamics Modeling."
-Austin explains her work in the MILSAC (Military Satellite Communications) Program at Aerospace Corporation.
+Austin was born in The Bronx in New York City in "the Projects."
+Her "good fortune" was in having parents, and particularly an educationally ambitious mother, who Austin credits for putting her young daughter on buses and sending her across the city to gain access to better schools in more stable neighborhoods.